thegetty/quire-docs/content/guide/text.md

 Outside of more code-driven text editors, there are also a growing number of Markdown-specific editors.
 [Typora](https://typora.io/), for instance, offers a single-page live preview by displaying styled Markdown-formatted text as you type it.

-### Configuring The Markdown Output

-Hugo has a built-in Markdown processor, [Blackfriday](https://github.com/russross/blackfriday), which comes with some configuration options that can be applied in your project’s `config.yml` file.
-Details can be found [in the Hugo documentation](https://gohugo.io/getting-started/configuration/#configure-blackfriday).

 ### Markdown Formatting Gotchas

 Links are created with text in brackets followed immediately by a url in parentheses: `[The Getty](http://www.getty.edu)`.
-However, Blackfriday will incorrectly also create link even if there is a space between the bracketed text and the parentheses.
+However, Blathe built in Markdown processor will incorrectly also create link even if there is a space between the bracketed text and the parentheses.
 For instance, a footnote reference number `[^1]` followed by a space and any text in parentheses, will incorrectly format as a link: `[^1] (Some aside text here)`.
 To avoid this, you can use the HTML entity reference, `&#40;`, for the first parentheses, or a backslash escape character before the first parentheses:

 ```markdown
 [^1] &#40;Some aside text here)